salylgw/gammath_spot/README.md

 3. The gScores range between -1 and +1. gScores towards -1 indicates that the tool perceives the stock price to be at a premium while gScore towards +1 indicates that the tool preceives the stock price to be at a discount.
 4. It provides a `gammath_stocks_pep.py` app that projects estimated price for an approximately five (5) years time frame.
 5. It provides a `gammath_stocks_gscores_historian.py` app that generates gScore and micro-gScores history for correlation.
 Learnings from this step can be applied in a backtesting strategy
-6. It provides a `gammath_stocks_backtesting.py` app that tests an implemented strategy and generates data to see how respective strategy did
+6. It provides a `gammath_stocks_backtesting.py` app that tests an implemented strategy and generates data to see how respective strategy did.
+It also generates "today's actions" summary for default strategy
 7. All the above apps take a watchlist as an input.
 A sample watch list is provided in [sample_watchlist.csv](https://github.com/salylgw/gammath_spot/blob/main/gammath_spot/sample_watchlist.csv) that can be used and updated for your watchlist.

 # External dependencies